Harry Hotspur History

 Who was Harry Hotspur?

-The name Hotspur Gin came naturally to us as our distillery is a stone’s throw from Alnwick Castle - the home of the legendary knight, Sir Henry Percy, or Hotspur as he was known.
+The name Hotspur Gin came naturally to us as our offices are a stone’s throw from Alnwick Castle - the home of the legendary knight, Sir Henry Percy, or Hotspur as he was known.

 Sir Henry Percy’s nickname Hotspur, or ‘heeatspore’ was given by his enemy, the Scots.
 It was given to him as he was a fearless leader and was always ﬁrst in and last out when ﬁghting with the enemy.
 He was so ﬁerce that it was perceived that his spurs were always on ﬁre as he led his men into battle.